InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/praise-participants.md

 ## Forces

-* You are busy, which makes it easy to forget some of the soft touches like praise and thanks.
+* You are busy, which makes it easy to forget some soft touches like praise and thanks.
 * You may not be someone that is comfortable in social situations or good with words.
 * Peer recognition is very important to job satisfaction and career development.